Lenox, Alabama

 Lenox is an unincorporated community in Conecuh County, Alabama, United States.
 Lenox is 10 mi west-northwest of Castleberry.
-Lenox had a post office until it closed on June 13, 1998; it still has its own ZIP code, 36454.
-Joseph Ryals was the first postmaster who also owned the settlement's general store.
+Lenox had a post office until it closed on June 13, 1998; it still has its own ZIP code, 36454, but is grouped in with the city of Repton, Al. Joseph Ryals was the first postmaster who also owned the settlement's general store.
 It is claimed he named the location after a bar of Lenox soap, in order for the post office to be authorized.

 Lenox is also home to young earth creationist Kent Hovind, as well as his Dinosaur Adventure Land ministry and amusement park.